About

 I'm an AI and data engineer based in Amersfoort, Netherlands.
 I currently work as a Senior AI Engineer at Future Facts, a data and AI consultancy that is part of the Hot ITem Groep, which in turn is part of Conclusion.

 My background is a bit unusual for someone in this field.
-I studied Chemistry at the University of Amsterdam and completed a Bachelor and Masters degree.
+I studied Chemistry at the University of Amsterdam and completed a Bachelor's and Master's degree.
 My master specialised in computational and theoretical chemistry, which meant building simulation algorithms in C++, running large workloads on compute clusters, and extracting insight from the produced data.
-That research mindset, writing code for complex systems and communicating results clearly, is something I still bring to engineering work today.
+My studies taught me many things, but these are some skills I still use daily in my work: a research mindset, the ability to write code for complex systems, and the ability to communicate results clearly.

-After graduating in 2019 I joined Zenz Technologies, a software company in Amsterdam building decision support systems for businesses worldwide.
-There I worked as a consultant and developer, implementing and customising data processing and visualisation tools for clients, as well as developing the in-house-build C++ libraries.
+After graduating I joined Zenz Technologies, a software company in Amsterdam building decision support systems for revenue management.
+There I worked as a consultant and developer, implementing and customising data processing and visualisation tools for clients, as well as developing the in-house-built C++ libraries.

 What I work on